droidlabour/aws-git-integration/README.md

 ### Architectural Overview
 ![Architectural diagram](https://github.com/droidlabour/git_intgrtn_aws_s3/raw/master/cloudcraft.png)

-1. `git_intgrtn_aws_s3_main.json`: Integrate 3rd party git providers with AWS S3.
+1. `git_intgrtn_aws_s3_main.json`:

     Webhooks notify a remote service by issuing an HTTP POST when a commit is pushed to the repository.
 [AWS Lambda](http://aws.amazon.com/lambda) receives the HTTP POST through [Amazon API Gateway](https://aws.amazon.com/api-gateway), and then downloads a copy of the repository.
 It places a zipped copy of the repository into a versioned S3 bucket.
 [AWS CodePipeline](http://aws.amazon.com/codepipeline) can then use the zip file in S3 as a source; the pipeline will be triggered whenever the Git repository is updated.

     There are two methods you can use to get the contents of a repository.
 Each method exposes Lambda functions that have different security and scalability properties.

     - **Zip download** uses the Git provider's HTTP API to download an already-zipped copy of the current state of the repository.
         - No need for external libraries.
         - Smaller Lambda function code.
         - Large repo size limit (500 MB).

     - **Git pull** uses SSH to pull from the repository.
 The repository contents are then zipped and uploaded to S3.
         - Efficient for repositories with a high volume of commits, because each time the API is triggered, it downloads only the changed files.
         - Suitable for any Git server that supports hooks and SSH; does not depend on personal access tokens or OAuth2.
         - More extensible because it uses a standard Git library.

-2. `codedeploy_main.json`:
+2. `codedeploy_main.json` creates
     * Multi-AZ, load balanced and auto scaled (CPU Utilization) pre-installed with **CodeDeploy Agent**, **Docker** and **docker-compose**.
     * AWS CodeDeploy Application and DeploymentGroup.
     * Trigger CodeDeploy on `s3:ObjectCreated:*`

-3. `ecs_main.json`:
+3. `ecs_main.json` creates
     * ECS Cluster
     * ECR Repository
     * ECS Service and Task Definition